 - Get enough sleep – if we can get 7 to 8 hours of good sleep at night, this will release hormones that build and repair muscles.

 Will a commitment to these activities turn back the clock.
-No. But they will help us stay strong, maintain endurance and stamina at a healthy level as we experience the aging process.
+No. But they will help us stay strong, maintain endurance and stamina at a healthy level as we experience age related changes.

 We need to listen to our bodies, remember what our life stage is, and make wise choices.